enonic/xp-distro/README.md

     ./gradlew build

-Or, to assemble distribution content and installs it on the current machine:
+Or, to assemble distribution content and install it on the current machine:

     ./gradlew installDist